-All staff receive e-safety training and the school's e-safety coordinator is Gary Hilton pupils' use of their own electronic devices on the school site, and in particular mobile phones.
-When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their effectiveness.
+All staff receive e-safety training and the school's e-safety coordinator is Sarah Jones, Head Teacher.

+The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we as a school do not allow mobile devices to be with students when in school.
-If they are in school they are held at the school office during school hours.
+To minimise inappropriate use, we as a school individual schools need to indicate what their policy is regarding the use of personal electronic devices and in particular mobile phones